 This page documents the evolution of printing and publishing during the sixteenth century.
 When this century started, the printing press had been in existence for around 50 years.
 It had spread throughout Europe and more than 10 million copies of nearly 3500 works had already been printed.
 The animated GIF below shows the spread of printing presses in the past centuries.
 It is unfortunately not entirely accurate, omitting, for example, the first Brazilian printing press in 1808.

-Even though movable type revolutionised book production, some types of works are still done by scribes.
+Even though movable type revolutionized book production, some types of works are still done by scribes.
 The Tsgrooten Antiphonary is a beautiful example of a hymn book that is created and decorated by hand.

 De humani corporis fabrica libri septem (On the fabric of the human body in seven books) is a book of human anatomy written by Andreas Vesalius.
 It combines text with numerous illustrations and shows how much printing has evolved during this era.

-The ‘Historia Veneta’ (History of Venice) is one of the many books of Pietro Bembo, a Venetian scholar and cardinal who is most famous for his work on the Italian language and poetry.
+The Historia Veneta (History of Venice) is one of the many books of Pietro Bembo, a Venetian scholar and cardinal who is most famous for his work on the Italian language and poetry.
 The Bembo typeface is named after him.

-• Willem Silvius is a printer in Antwerp who publishes the earliest known type specimen book in the low countries, the Leyden Afdrucksel.
+Willem Silvius is a printer in Antwerp who publishes the earliest known type specimen book in the low countries, the Leyden Afdrucksel.